priyatuc/Optimization-Technique-and-Implementation-Project-/README.md

   - A naïve Python list (non-contiguous memory, poor locality)
   - A NumPy contiguous array (optimized for spatial locality and vectorization)

-The goal is to show how rethinking data structure layout—not the algorithm—can dramatically improve performance.
+The goal is to show how rethinking data structure layout, not the algorithm, can dramatically improve performance.

 ## Features